-A Prayer in Honor of Martin Luther King Day
+A Prayer in Honor of Martin Luther King Jr. Day

-Adapted by Rabbi Menachem Creditor from the original prayer written by Rabbi Lilly Kaufman for the Rabbinical Assembly in 2011
+Adapted by Rabbi Menachem Creditor from a prayer by Rabbi Lilly Kaufman (http://www.rabbinicalassembly.

 He would know the number of children